 - Twister – The kiddos and adults alike can have a blast while giggling as they work up a sweat playing the basic classic version of Twister or by garnering the version with a modern take on the game that includes musical aspects.

 - Scrabble – Both the classic adult game and junior versions for kids can be used as a fun game night or rainy afternoon activity or as part of a language arts homeschooling lesson.

 - LIFE – Both the original version and the junior version are fun to play by adults and children of nearly any age.
-Honing decision making ability is a great self-reliance life skills – and one that will keep the mind engaged during the long hours spent in quarantine.
+Honing decision making ability is a great self-reliance life skill – and one that will keep the mind engaged during the long hours spent with your kids.

 - Ticket to Ride – This board game is a top award winner and parent favorite.
 Both adults and children at least age 8, can compete against each other in Ticket to Ride to help build the best rail routes across North America – while learning more about the history of this great country.

 - Clue – Both the adult and junior version of this game will thrill loved ones who enjoy a good “who done it” mystery.
-The critical thinking skills required to win a round of Clue also make it a good option for an afternoon of “gameschooling” while in quarantine.
+The critical thinking skills required to win a round of Clue also make it a good option for an afternoon of “gameschooling”.

 - It’s In The Bag – This is one of the newest board games on the list, and one of the most popular sellers on Amazon.
 It’s In The Bag is a fast-paced charades type game designed for small to large groups to enjoy in team play.

 - Spontuneous – The Song Game – Both older children and adults can sing or shout out lyrics crafted on the spot when playing this no singing talent required hilarious and fast-paced game.